Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 ### A Nation in Transition

-*"We are no longer the empire that once shaped the continent.
+> *"We are no longer the empire that once shaped the continent.
 But we are still here.
-Gallia Endures"*
+Gallia Endures"*{ .emq }
 — Captain Gabriel Lécuyer, Gallian Officer
 { .quote }